Plateau Bubbles and the Quintuple Bubble Theorem on $\mathbb{S}^n$: Introduction

 While we are not able to provide an explicit description of the subspace corresponding to positive eigenvalues of $L_{Jac}$ on $\S^n$, we are able to show that $L_{Jac}$ does have exactly $q-1$ positive eigenvalues, or equivalently, that $Q$ is of index $q-1$, which is of independent interest. \begin{theorem} Let $q \leq n+1$.
 Then for any minimizing $q$-cluster $\Omega$ on $\S^n$ with $V(\Omega) \in \interior \Delta^{(q-1)}$, $(L_{Jac},\D_{con})$ has exactly $q-1$ positive eigenvalues. \end{theorem}

 In fact, this holds for any regular, stable, perpendicular spherical Voronoi cluster with equatorial cells -- see Theorem \ref{thm:q-1-positive}.
-This is already enough to deduce that: \begin{theorem} For all $q \leq n+1$, the multi-bubble isoperimetric profile $\I^{(q-1)}$ on $\S^n$ is (strictly) concave on $\Delta^{(q-1)}$. \end{theorem}
+This is already enough to deduce the following, which was explicitly asked by Heppes in \cite[Problem 4]{OpenProblemsInSoapBubbles96} (for the case of $\R^n$, which follows modulo strictness from that of $\S^n$ by a scaling argument -- see Subsection \ref{subsec:degenerate-elliptic}): \begin{theorem} For all $q \leq n+1$, the multi-bubble isoperimetric profile $\I^{(q-1)}$ on $\S^n$ is (strictly) concave on $\Delta^{(q-1)}$. \end{theorem}

 However, we fall just short of confirming the PDE (\ref{eq:intro-PDE}) for $\I^{(q-1)}$ in general.
 What we are missing is a certain trace-identity for a symmetric operator $\F = \F(\Omega) : \R^{q} \rightarrow \R^q$ constructed from solutions to the PDE $L_{Jac} f_{ij} = (n-1) (a_i - a_j)$ on $\Sigma_{ij}$, $f \in \D_{con}$, which are minimizers of the Index-Form $Q$ under a volume constraint -- see Section \ref{sec:conformal-Jacobi} and Conjecture \ref{conj:trace-id}.
 We are able to verify the trace-identity for a certain relaxation $\F_0$ of $\F$, constructed in Section \ref{sec:perturbation} as the limit $\lim_{t \rightarrow 0} \F_t$ where $\F_t$ are the corresponding operators associated to a one-parameter family of conformally perturbed clusters $\Omega_t$ -- see Figure \ref{fig:conformal-perturbation}; however, we could not verify that $\F = \F_0$, i.e.~that $\F(\lim_{t \rightarrow 0} \Omega_t) = \lim_{t \rightarrow 0} \F(\Omega_t)$, which would follow if $\F(\Omega)$ were continuous in $\Omega$ (!) -- see Conjecture \ref{conj:F=F0} and Remark \ref{rem:F=F0}.
 A confirmation of this innocent-looking PDE question would immediately allow us to extend our results from the quintuple case to general $q \leq n+1$.